SAT1 (gene): Gene

+Structure

+The encoded diamine acetyltransferase 1 contains 171 amino acids and its molecular mass is 20024 Da (daltons).

 Function

 Spermidine/spermine N(1)-acetyltransferase (SPD/SPM acetyltransferase) is a rate-limiting enzyme in the catabolic pathway of polyamine metabolism.
 It catalyzes the N(1)-acetylation of spermidine and spermine and, by the successive activity of polyamine oxidase, spermine can be converted to spermidine and spermidine to putrescine.
 The SAT1 gene is used to help regulate polyamine levels inside the cell by regulating their transport in and out of the cell.
 SAT1 is also involved in the first step to synthesize N-acetylputrescine from putrescine.
 PMF1 and NRF2 work together to transcript the SAT1 gene.